Aethriamanta circumsignata: Identification

 The square-spot basker Aethriamanta circumsignata and L-spot basker Aethriamanta nymphaeae are very similar dragonflies and can be difficult to separate.
 The common name describes dark markings at the base of the hindwing of each species.

 The square-spot basker generally has two dark brown flecks.
 One radiates between the second and third vein (Sc and R) and the other radiates between the fourth and fifth vein (Cu and A).
 Below these flecks is a large dark squarish patch containing a small transparent wedge near the abdomen.
 A lighter brown surrounds the dark marks and may extend to the triangle and hindwing margin.
 Light brown marks may also exist at the base of the forewing.

+Etymology

+The genus name Aethriamanta combines the Greek αἴθρα (aithra, "bright sky") with the Latin amans ("loving"), possibly meaning "loving the bright sky".

+The species name circumsignata is derived from the Latin circum ("around") and signo ("to mark"), referring to the dark spot on the hindwings bordered with yellow.